Jersey Shore's Mike The Situation Sorrentino Is Engaged to Lauren Pesce

 We've got a romantic situation on our hands!

 E!
-News has learned Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged.
+News can confirm Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged.

 Lauren confirmed the news on Instagram with the caption "current situation" and an engagement ring emoji.